aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/metadata.md

         # Settings for the VerifyInterfaceErrDisabled test.
         errdisable:

-          # When true, only validate interfaces defined in the AVD structured configuration for errdisabled state.
+          # Only validate interfaces defined in the AVD structured configuration for errdisabled state.
-          # When false, validate all interfaces on the device for errdisabled state.
           only_avd_interfaces: <bool; default=False>
     ```